Mohanad-Bador/Legal-RAG/README.md

 # Legal-RAG

-This project is a Retrieval-Augmented Generation (RAG) pipeline for legal documents.
-It uses various NLP models and tools to process and retrieve information from legal texts.
+This project is a Retrieval-Augmented Generation (RAG) pipeline for legal inquiries.
+It uses various NLP models and tools to process and retrieve information from legal documents.

 ## Requirements